The movie shows Cary Grant's character sitting by a tombstone that bears the name Archie Leach, Grant's real name.

 Gamera Vs Guiron featured a scene near the end of the film that seemed strange to non-Japanese viewers where the comic relief cop Kondo's glasses fell down his face, which he explained happened whenever he smiled.
 This was apparently actor-comic Kon Omura's trademark joke and appeared in most of his works.

 In Who Framed Roger Rabbit, Eddy Valiant (played by Bob Hoskins) is skeptical about Judge Doom's scheme to raze Toon Town to make room for a freeway.
 Hoskins was also in the 1974 movie Inserts, which involved an attempt to get a washed-up director's home torn down to make way for a freeway.
-Also, Judge Doom's line "Traffic jams will be a thing of the past" foreshadows a scene in Back to the Future Part II.

 In A Very Harold & Kumar 3D Christmas, Harold is referred to as "Sulu".
 John Cho played Sulu in Star Trek.
 Also, when the arrive at the party, Kumar's friend admits he told the girl that Kumar worked at the White House.
 Kal Penn worked in the Obama White House.